 \subsection{Implications for Disk Evolution in EX Lupi}

-By analyzing both the ALMA dust continuum and the VLT/SPHERE scattered light images, we infer that the EX Lupi disk exhibits characteristics of a relatively evolved protoplanetary disk.
+By analyzing both the ALMA dust continuum and the VLT/SPHERE scattered-light images, we infer that the EX Lupi disk exhibits characteristics of a relatively evolved protoplanetary disk.
 First, the low photospheric surface height ($H_s/r \sim 0.1$ at $r = 77$ au; Section~\ref{sec:shape_disksurface}) suggests that vertical dust settling is already underway.
 Second, the disk-averaged temperature (Section~\ref{sec:disktemp}) is comparable to that of typical T Tauri disks, indicating a similar thermal structure.

-Furthermore, during its quiescent phase, EX Lupi exhibits mass accretion rates consistent with those of classical T Tauri stars \citep{lorenzetti_nature_2012} and lacks a residual dust envelope \citep{sipos_ex_2009}, suggesting that the system has already transitioned beyond the embedded phase.
+Furthermore, during its quiescent phase, EX Lupi exhibits mass-accretion rates consistent with those of classical T Tauri stars \citep{lorenzetti_nature_2012} and lacks a residual dust envelope \citep{sipos_ex_2009}, suggesting that the system has already transitioned beyond the embedded phase.
 The detection of spatially resolved substructures, namely the narrow outer ring and the inner arc, further supports the notion that the disk is thermally and structurally mature and is actively undergoing dust evolution and potential dynamical perturbations.

-We also emphasize that the multi-wavelength observations (from NIR to mm) have revealed a complex interplay between different dust populations.
+We also emphasize that the multiwavelength observations (from near-infrared to millimeter) have revealed a complex interplay between different dust populations.
 Given the wavelength dependence of dust emission and scattering \citep[e.g.,][]{Benisty2023}, these differences are not contradictory, but rather reflect how grains of different sizes respond to the gas: small grains remain well coupled to the gas and trace smooth, flared structures, while large grains decouple and concentrate into compact features on the disk midplane.
 This coexistence of geometrically flared small dust and concentrated large dust represents a property of evolved disks \citep{avenhaus_disks_2018, ginski_sphere_2024}.

 Taken together, these observations suggest that the EX Lupi system, although classified as an EXor, harbors a dust disk whose physical and morphological properties are comparable to those of more quiescent T Tauri stars.
-This highlights the possibility that episodic accretion phenomena can occur even in the mature disk environment.
+This highlights the possibility that episodic accretion phenomena may occur even in mature disk environments.